AntonioND/ucity/docs/map-edition.rst

     - Building functions:

-        - ``MapUpdateBuildingSuroundingPowerLines`` : When a building has been built, it is possible that the surounding power lines have to be updated to be joined to it.
+        - ``MapUpdateBuildingSuroundingPowerLines`` : When a building has been built, it is possible that the surrounding power lines have to be updated to be joined to it.
 This function does that (otherwise cosmetic) change.